primalvinyl/react-github-user-search/README.md

 ## Notes

-* Basic functionality is in place, but the UI is not user friendly.
-Searches must be done with the knowledge of Github date/number search syntax.
+* Styling is responsive.
-* Styling is responsive but very basic.
+* Robust error handling and user notifications are not implemented.
-* Robust error handling and user notifications are not yet implemented.
+* Paging in the tables is not implemented.
-* Unit and integration test suites are basic and incomplete.
+* Unit and integration test suites are incomplete.
-* End to end testing is not yet implemented.
+* Code-splitting needs work.